rlnq/script-install-conf-apache/README.md

-# Script to install and configure OpenVPN and Apache web-server
+# Script to install and configure OpenVPN and Apache web server

-This script automatically install and configure OpenVPN on protocol UDP port 1194 and then install and reconfigure Apache web-server to give a opportunity to download client file without going to the server
+This script automatically installs and configures OpenVPN on UDP port 1194, then installs and reconfigures the Apache web server to allow client file uploads without going to the server

 Requirements:
-- AWS free trial account
+- Free AWS trial account
-- to have approximately 2 minutes ( to create instance )))
+- about 2 minutes (to create an instance)))

 Steps:
 - First you have to create you instance ( I used ec2 ubuntu-22.04 )